eyalsk/FindAndReplaceRobot/docs/Language Specification.md

 A pseudo constructor is a construct that allows values to be passed to the FARR engine.

-* Can have multiple arguments or none passed to the constructor.
+* Can have zero or more arguments separated by `,`.

 * More details can be [found here](Language%20Specification.md#farr-engine-net-core-types).

 ### Built-in Types

+All of the built-in types can be inferred from the context so there is no need to specify the type explicitly;
+however, sometimes we may want to pass valuable information to the FARR engine, in this case, we can be explicit and pass the information using the pseudo constructor of the type, e.g., `Regex(Foo > FooBar)`.

 * `Text`